-It is necessary to replace the sensor after every detection or at the end of the lifetime.
-Authorized person only MUST replace the sensor.
+The R32 refrigerant leakage sensor must be replaced after every detection or at the end of its lifetime.
+ONLY authorised persons may replace the sensor.

-Troubleshooting (see "11 Troubleshooting" [▶ 35])
+Troubleshooting (see "11 Troubleshooting" [> 37])

-Stop operation and shut off the power if anything unusual occurs (burning smells etc.).
+Stop operation and shut OFF the power if anything unusual occurs (burning smells etc.).

-Leaving the unit running under such circumstances may cause breakage, electric shock or fire.
+Leaving the unit running under such circumstances may cause breakage, electrical shock or fire.
 Contact your dealer.